 Petronas Twin Towers View from Sky Box of KL Tower

 It was amazing to enjoy the Petronas Twin Towers view from Sky Box of KL Tower in Kuala Lumpur.
 There are two skyboxes to get the thrilling experiences from 300-meter above.
-You can take any photos with the backdrop of Petronas Towers.
+You can take any photos with the backdrop of the Petronas Towers.
 The glass bottom floor might have scared you but that’s the thrilling part of this Sky Box from Sky Deck of KL Tower.
 Tourists even enjoy standing in a long queue to take photos inside the box.
 There is one 300-meter height cafe ‘Skycafe’.

 Panoramic View of Kuala Lumpur City from Menara Kuala Lumpur